Analysing similarities between legal court documents using natural language processing approaches based on Transformers: Conclusions and Future Works

+On the other hand, the specialised models with the corpus of the judiciary, in general, did not achieve better results than the generalist one.
+Despite of this, we believe that the specialisation of BERT, GPT-2 and RoBERTa with a more robust legal corpus could achieve even better results, in such a way that the creation of generalist models for a given language for its legal area, that is, second-level foundation NLP models for the target language with a focus on the legal sector, would allow the creation and specialisation of new and more robust NLP models focused on the diverse legal areas, leveraging the results achieved since the language used in the legal environment has its own characteristics.

+Furthermore, based on the methodology developed and evaluated in this work, a tool called GEMINI was developed for the Brazilian Labour Court, which allowed to assist in the search for jurisprudence, in the distribution of work among advisers and in the detection of possible opportunities to standardise the interpretation of the legal understanding within the courts, that is, to establish Cases of Uniformity of Jurisprudence.
+This tool was made available for implementation in all of the twenty-four Brazilian Labour Courts and, based on the suggested groupings, helped to speed up the progress of the resolution of the processes as reported by official websites, in Portuguese, of the Brazilian Labour Justice~\cite{noticiaGEMINI1, noticiaGEMINI2, noticiaGEMINI3, noticiaGEMINI4}.

-Therefore, for future work, there's the suggestion of deepening the specialization of BERT, GPT-2 and RoBERTa for the judiciary and evaluating whether the new embeddings generated will improve the overall performance of clustering.
-In addition, new possibilities arise, such as validating the word embeddings generated for other types of legal documents and using them in other applications, such as the generation of decision drafts and classification of documents and processes.
+Therefore, for future work, we suggest deepening the specialisation of BERT, GPT-2 and RoBERTa for the judiciary and evaluating whether the new embeddings generated would improve the overall performance of clustering.
+In addition, new possibilities arise, such as validating the word embeddings generated for other types of legal documents and areas, using them in other applications, such as the generation of decision drafts and classification of documents and processes.
 It is also worth delving into techniques for texts transformation into their vector representations faster in their word embeddings.